-The Company also has a CAD \$4.5 million (approximately \$3.4 million \$3.3 million as of June 30, 2023 September 30, 2023) revolving credit facility through a financial institution in Canada, as maintained by XPEL Canada Corp., a wholly-owned subsidiary of XPEL.
+The Company also has a CAD \$4.5 million (approximately \$3.3 million as of September 30, 2023) revolving credit facility through a financial institution in HSBC Bank Canada, and is maintained by XPEL Canada Corp., a wholly-owned subsidiary of XPEL.
 This Canadian facility is utilized to fund the Company's working capital needs in Canada.
 This facility bears interest at HSBC Canada Bank's prime rate plus 0.25% per annum and is guaranteed by the parent company.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, no balance was outstanding on this line of credit.
+As of March 31, 2024 and December 31, 2023, no balance was outstanding on this line of credit.